-The Pirates and right-hander José Urquidy are in agreement on a contract, reports Will Sammon of The Athletic.
-He’ll earn $1.5MM on a one-year deal, Jon Heyman of the New York Post adds.
+February 5: The Pirates and right-hander José Urquidy are reportedly in agreement on a one-year, $1.5MM contract.
 Urquidy, an Octagon client, can boost that salary further via incentives.

 Pittsburgh generated headlines yesterday when they jumped in as a late entrant in the Framber Valdez bidding before he ultimately went to the Tigers last night.
 They’ll still add a former Astros hurler to reunite with new pitching coach Bill Murphy, though on a much smaller scale.
 Murphy coached Urquidy with Houston from 2021-24.